madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 # Verifying the heap property

-Let's do it one last time, but this time with both the heap and the leftist property.
+Let's do it one last time with both the heap and the leftist properties.

 So what is the heap property mathematically?
-For a node $n$ and its children $l$ and $r$, we have $\mathit{label}(l) \leq \mathit{label}(n)$ and
+For a node $n$ and its children $l$ and $r$, it is the case that $\mathit{label}(l) \leq \mathit{label}(n)$ and
 $\mathit{label}(r) \leq \mathit{label}(n)$.

-You can immediately see that in addition to having the rank available at the type level, we now also need the label.
-So far we allowed labels to be of an arbitrary `Type`.
-To simplify the situation, we now decree that the labels are based off of `SNat`s, allowing us to build on the existing theory of natural numbers.
+We need labels in types as well as ranks.
+So far we used arbitrary `Type`{.haskell}s for labels.
+As a simplification, we decree that they must effectively be `SNat`{.haskell}s, so that we can build on our existing theory of naturals.

 ## Rank and label encoded leftist heaps

-To avoid confusion we wrap the label `SNat`.
+To avoid confusion with ranks, we wrap `SNat`{.haskell}s used as labels.

 ```haskell
 newtype Label n = Label { _unLabel :: SNat n }
 ```

-All the machinery needed to create a data type that makes heap property violating terms illegal is already built.
-So here is the data type.
+We don't need anything else to declare the data type that makes non-heaps illegal.

 ```haskell
 data SaferHeap :: Nat -> Nat -> Type where